Bayer to stop sales of birth control device tied to injuries

 More than 16,000 U.S. women are suing Bayer over Essure.

+One of them, Amanda Rusmisell, of Charlotte, North Carolina, said she’s “immensely thrilled” by Bayer’s action.
+Rusmisell said she got the device in 2008 and developed severe pain and bleeding.
+She took part in patient-organized rallies accusing Bayer for not disclosing potential risks and said, choking back tears, “Our very grassroots effort has worked.”

-Bayer received FDA approval to sell Essure in 2002 and promoted the product to women as the only non-surgical option for permanent birth control.
-Essure consists of two nickel-titanium coils inserted into the fallopian tubes, where they spur the growth of scar tissue that blocks sperm from fertilizing a woman’s eggs.
+Bayer received FDA approval to sell Essure in 2002 and promoted it as a quick and easy permanent solution to unplanned pregnancies.
+Essure consists of two thin-as-spaghetti nickel-titanium coils inserted into the fallopian tubes, where they spur the growth of scar tissue that blocks sperm from fertilizing a woman’s eggs.

 Because of the reported complaints, the FDA added its most serious warning to the device in 2016 and ordered the company to conduct a 2,000-patient study.